bbauska/meta-react-basics/README.md

 ## The third argument (\...children)

 This is the inner content that will go inside the wrapping element.
-It&apos;s what makes it possible to nest elements inside other elements, mimicking the way that HTML works.
+It's what makes it possible to nest elements inside other elements, mimicking the way that HTML works.

 In this reading you've learned how to use a transpiler to break JSX code